 14.1 The Council complies with the National Joint Council - Pay and Conditions of Service.
-The Council undertook a job evaluation exercise in 2008 which included a revised grading structure, with grade 1a being the lowest grade.
-The minimum salary the Council pays in accordance with the National Conditions of Service is spinal column point 6 of the pay scale, which as at 1 January 2015 equals £13,614 per annum.
+The minimum salary the Council pays in accordance with the National Conditions of Service is spinal column point 1 of the pay scale, which as at 1 April 2019 equals £17,364 per annum.